-A. The Meat Safety and Compliance Enforcement Specialist (MSCES) and FSSIII Compliance Investigators (CI) have a responsibility to conduct surveillance, investigations, and other activities; Food Safety specialist III Enforcement Investigation and Analysis Officers (EIAO) have a responsibility to conduct investigations, Food Safety Assessments (FSA), and other activities;

-B. The evidence collected and safeguarded during these activities is essential to the Agency mission and to support Agency decisions, regulatory action, investigative findings, and enforcement or other legal actions.
-Evidence includes documents, photographs, investigative samples, items, and other facts or records collected during surveillance, investigations, FSAs, and other activities.

-C. The safeguarding of evidence includes the steps needed to establish legal integrity (i.e., identification, security, handling, and chain of custody) from the time of initial acquisition to final disposal.
-These steps prevent loss, unauthorized alteration, mishandling, or other actions that may affect the integrity of evidence.
-Chain of custody is the methodology used to maintain, track, and document control of all evidentiary items.
+- A. The Meat Safety and Compliance Enforcement Specialist (MSCES) and FSS III Compliance Investigators (CI) have a responsibility to conduct surveillance, investigations, and other activities; Food Safety specialist III Enforcement Investigation and Analysis Officers (EIAO) have a responsibility to conduct investigations, Food Safety Assessments (FSA), and other activities; - B. The evidence collected and safeguarded during these activities is essential to the Agency mission and to support Agency decisions, regulatory action, investigative findings, and enforcement or other legal actions.
+Evidence includes documents, photographs, investigative samples, items, and other facts or records collected during surveillance, investigations, FSAs, and other activities. - C. The safeguarding of evidence includes the steps needed to establish legal integrity (i.e., identification, security, handling, and chain of custody) from the time of initial acquisition to final disposal.
+These steps prevent loss, unauthorized alteration, mishandling, or other actions that may affect the integrity of evidence. - D. Chain of custody is the methodology used to maintain, track, and document control of all evidentiary items.
 Chain of custody includes the order of places where, and the persons with whom, evidence collected by Agency program employees was located from the time it was collected to its disposal.
-Failure to safeguard evidence may affect the use of that evidence to support enforcement or legal actions.
-Evidence disposal addresses retention, disposal requirements, and procedures.

-D. Other authorized Agency personnel may sometimes collect evidence while performing official duties and are to follow the procedures set out in this directive to collect, safeguard, and maintain evidence.
+Evidence disposal addresses retention, disposal requirements, and procedures. - E. Other authorized Agency personnel may sometimes collect evidence while performing official duties and are to follow the procedures set out in this directive to collect, safeguard, and maintain evidence.